 (March 17, 2016) – The escalation or escalator clause is a clause in a real estate sale agreement that, under certain circumstances, allows for an increase in the price offered to a seller from a buyer.
-An escalation clause is a tool used by real estate agents in an attempt to eliminate competing bids by automatically raising an offered price when a competing offer comes in before the agreed upon end of the escalation period.
-The clause is triggered only by the existence of another offer and automatically increases the offered price without the seller having to make a counter-offer or the buyer having to make a new offer.
+An escalation clause is a tool used by real estate agents in an attempt to eliminate competing bids by automatically raising an offered price when a competing offer comes in before the agreed-upon end of the escalation period.
+The clause is triggered only by the existence of another offer.
+It automatically increases the offered price without the seller having to make a counter-offer or the buyer having to make a new offer.

 For the buyer, since the buyer has indicated the willingness to pay more than the initial offered price if another offer does exist, and if no other offer does exist, then the seller can assume the buyer will pay more and will probably counter-offer at the fully escalated price.
 When no other offer does exist, the buyer has severely weakened their negotiation position by disclosing up front to the seller just how much they are willing to pay.

-When representing a buyer, consider including a provision in the clause that the seller has to provide proof of the existence of the offer that triggered the escalation clause, and that the offer has to be from a bona fide buyer – never take it on face value for your client that just because a seller’s broker says there is a higher offer, that it does exist.
+When representing a buyer, consider including a provision that the seller has to provide proof of the offer that triggered the escalation clause, and that the offer has to be from a bona fide buyer.
+Never take it on face value for your client that just because a seller’s broker says there is a higher offer, that it does exist.
 However, this verification of a subsequent buyer’s bona fides can prove problematic.
-For example, what should happen if the seller receives another higher offer from a third buyer while verifying the legitimacy of the offer that triggered the first escalation or if the buyer and seller disagree on the legitimacy of the triggering offer?
-Do your research before writing an escalation clause by taking the time to investigate the listing to determine factors that will make it likely to have other offers, ask the listing broker if there are other offers (they aren’t supposed to lie), or if all offers will be held until a specified date for presentation to the seller.
+For example, what should happen if the seller receives another higher offer from a third buyer while verifying the legitimacy of the one that triggered the first escalation, or if the buyer and seller disagree on the legitimacy of the triggering offer?
+Do your research before writing an escalation clause.
+Be sure to take some time to investigate the listing to determine factors that make it likely to have other offers.
+Also, just come out and ask the listing broker if there are other offers (they aren’t supposed to lie), or if all offers will be held until a specified date for presentation to the seller.

-A good clause will also address whether any offer triggering the escalation clause is based on gross or net offering price.
-For example, an offer of $5,000 more to the seller when the seller is paying $5,000 in buyer closing costs is the same net price for an offer of $5,000 less and not paying and buyer costs.
+A proper clause will also address whether any offer triggering the escalation clause is based on gross or net offering price.
+For example, an offer of $5,000 more to the seller when the seller is paying $5,000 in buyer closing costs is the same net price for an offer of $5,000 less and not paying any buyer costs.

-Before accepting an offer with an escalation clause, find out if the offering buyer is the best-qualified buyer for the property, ask how many other properties the buyer has offered on, and engage the buyer’s agent in making sure you both understand the meaning and intent of the clause as it is written.
-And verify that the buyer is advised of its consequences and that they are qualified and prepared to buy the property at the fully escalated price.
+Before accepting an offer with an escalation clause, find out if the buyer is the best-qualified buyer for the property, and be sure to also ask how many other properties the buyer has offered on.
+It’s also a good practice to have a conversation with the buyer’s agent to make sure you both understand the meaning and intent of the clause as it is written.
+Finally, verify that the buyer is qualified and prepared to buy the property at the fully escalated price.

 Not every seller or seller’s broker will want to use this clause.
-For some, it will be best to keep things simple by using the standard offer and counter-offer negotiations to end up at a set price and feel more confident that the buyer won’t have remorse and walk away or try to renegotiate during their due diligence or home inspection period because their offer ended up at the fully escalated price.
-To fix the price, it might be better for the seller to counter offer the escalating offer at the onset with the fully escalated price so that everyone knows and agrees on the final price.
+For some, it will be best to keep things simple by using the standard offer and counter-offer negotiations to end up at a set price.
+Many sellers feel more confident with the offer/counter-offer process to make sure that the buyer won’t have remorse and walk away or try to renegotiate during the home inspection period if their offer ends up at the fully escalated price.
+To fix the price, it might be better for the seller to counter-offer the escalating offer at the onset with the fully escalated price so that everyone knows and agrees on the final price.

 Here’s a sample clause, not written by a lawyer, and certainly not suitable for every circumstance.
-The clause is included here only to give an idea of the many things to consider and to demonstrate how a basic clause can be adapted or negotiated for a specific circumstance.
-Publication of this clause by OnlineEd does not constitute a recommendation or endorsement, and you are cautioned to check with legal counsel or your office manager before using this or any escalation clause.
+The clause is included to give an idea of the many things to consider when it is being drafted.
+Publication of this clause does not constitute a recommendation or endorsement, and you are cautioned to check with legal counsel or your office manager before using this or any escalation clause.

 All information contained in this posting is deemed correct as of the date of publication, but is not guaranteed by the author and may have been obtained from third-party sources.
 Due to the fluid nature of the subject matter, regulations, requirements and laws, prices and all other information may or may not be correct in the future and should be verified if cited, shared or otherwise republished.